kevinlinxc/badapple-irl/badapple-irl/README.md

 can recreate the video in real life using actual (fake) apples.
 ![downsample.png](downsample.png)

+Below is a description of all the Python code that I wrote for this project, in the order that I wrote them in.
+If you read all the descriptions, you get a solid idea of the sequence of events and the thought process behind the project.

 ## downsample-video.py
 This script was helping me decide on a downsampling resolution.